mitchjindra413/finance_practice/README.md

 # Finance Projects
-A place to store my projects regarding finance
+A place to store projects regarding finance
 ## Current Projects:
   ### multi_asset_efficient_frontier
   -> Calculates the Efficient Frontier for a multi-index portfolio